 S. Pietro: (left) fašade; (right) detail of the portal with an ancient capital between medieval reliefs

 The largest churches of Gubbio, apart from the Cathedral, were built by the great medieval religious orders which all had monasteries and nunneries in town.
 The Benedictine Order was housed in a very large complex.
 Its church was initially built incorporating a late Roman portico.
-The fašade was modified twice: in the XIIIth century and in the XVIth century when the monastery was acquired by the Olivetani, a branch of the Benedictine Order founded in the XIVth century. .
+The fašade was modified twice: in the XIIIth century and in the XVIth century when the monastery was acquired by the Olivetani, a branch of the Benedictine Order which was founded in the XIVth century.

 S. Pietro: paintings by Raffaellino del Garbo (1466-1524) portraying an event of the life of St. Placidus, one of the first followers of St. Benedict and a "Presepe" (Crib)

 Today the Order of the Olivetani has a very small number of monasteries, but in the XVIth century it was a major branch of the Benedictine Order and a member of the Order became pope in 1590 (Pope Gregory XIV).
-The Olivetani cared for their churches and at Florence they commissioned Leonardo da Vinci with an Annunciation (it opens in another window) for their church of S. Bartolomeo (it is now at the Uffizi).
+The Olivetani cared for their churches and at Florence they commissioned Leonardo da Vinci with an Annunciation for their church of S. Bartolomeo (it is now at the Uffizi).
 Raffaellino del Garbo, a Florentine painter, worked for the Olivetani at the same church.
 He was eventually sent to Gubbio to decorate S. Pietro. del Garbo (of the Good Manner) is an epithet he was given for the quiet elegance of his paintings.